 PRE-ORDER Le Pater: Alphonse Mucha's Symbolist Masterpiece [Hardcover]

-The price of the book will increase incrementally as the release date approaches.
+The price of the book will increase incrementally as the edition sells out.

 1.)
 OVERSIZED HARDCOVER

 This giant 12" x 16" edition is printed to scale with Mucha’s original artworks.
 Published in ultra-high resolution on fine cotton paper with advanced color correction, deluxe varnishes, and gilt highlighting to create a boutique keepsake volume.
 This version is also greatly expanded in its academic research with the addition of important and rare historical photos and a thorough decoding of the Judeo-Christian and Masonic Symbolism hidden in the artworks.
-Hardcover, 12” x 16”, 100+pp (tbd), retail price $150+.
+Hardcover, 12” x 16”, 100+pp (tbd)

 2.)
 LIMITED CLAMSHELL BOX EDITION

 The superior contents of the deluxe hardcover edition, bound in a special fabric cover with gilt lettering and a limited edition archival, high-resolution facsimile of the final artwork titled “AMEN” all contained in an archival fabric clamshell box designed to dramatically recreate the experience of the original 1899 presentation.
 Limited edition of only 200 copies, signed and numbered by author Thomas Negovan on letterpress Alphonse Mucha bookplate.
-Hardcover, 12” x 16”, 100+pp (tbd), retail price $550+.
+Hardcover, 12” x 16”, 100+pp (tbd)

 Le Pater: Alphonse Mucha's Masterpiece of Symbolism